AdobeDocs/analytics-platform.fr-FR/help/components/filters/seg-sequential-build.md

 <!--
-An example of a complex sequential filter if you want to find the persons that
+An example of a complex sequential segment if you want to find the persons that

 | Session One | Session Two | Session Three |
 | --- | --- | --- |